| Department of Mechanical and Industrial Engineering154 Mechanical Engineering Building

 efficient, low-cost machines and processes that use the fewest possible

 natural resources to improve the lives of people throughout the world.
+The technical portion of the mechanical engineering curriculum is

 designed as a sequence of increasingly specialized experiences.
 The